gdh1995/vimium-c/README.md

 #./scripts/make.sh output-file.zip
 ```

-`gulp local` can also compile files in place, while `gulp dist` compiles and minimizes files into `dist/`.
+`gulp local` can also compile files in place (using configurable build options),
+while `gulp dist` compiles and minimizes files into `dist/`.

+The options including `MinCVer` and `BTypes` in [gulp.tsconfig.json](scripts/gulp.tsconfig.json)
+  are used to control supported target browsers and set a minimum browser version.

 # Thanks & Licenses